Ducky-Momo-HCMUS/hm-aws/README.md

 ## Configuration

-Important checklist for EB, based on AWS console.
-Options not listed here are set as default or not important to the application.
+Important checklist for EB, based on [AWS console](https://ap-southeast-1.console.aws.amazon.com/elasticbeanstalk/home).
+Options not listed here are set as default or are not important to the application.

 - Software
   - Container options
     - Proxy server: None (NGINX is not available in docker compose environment)
-  - Environment properties: Copy and paste your `.env` file here
+  - Environment properties: Copy and paste your `.env` file here.
+Additional variables:
+    - DOCKER_REGISTRY
+    - DOMAIN
+    - EFS_FILE_SYSTEM_ID
 - Instances
   - EC2 security groups: Add EFS security group here.
 - Security
   - Virtual machine permissions
     - EC2 key pair: For debug purposes.
-Allow you to tunnel to EC2 instance.
+Allow you to tunnel to EC2 instance
 - Network: Add your prefered "Instance subnets" and "Database subnets"
 - Database: TODO

+## Secrets

+Secret are store as environment variables in EB configuration or files on EFS such as SSL certificates.
+Here are required env and files:

+Environment variables:
+- `DOCKER_REGISTRY`
+- `DOMAIN`
+- `EFS_FILE_SYSTEM_ID`